Paul Bottomley (scientist)

-Paul Bottomley is an American-Australian medical physicist.
-He pioneered the development of magnetic resonance imaging (MRI) leading to modern commercial clinical 1.5 Tesla MRI scanners and techniques for localized magnetic resonance spectroscopy (MRS).
-Currently, he is Russel H. Morgan Professor of Radiology and Director of the Division of MR Research at Johns Hopkins University, with about 200 peer-reviewed journal articles, over 50 U.S patents and is a Founder and past member of the Board of Directors of ClearPoint Neuro Inc, formerly known as MRI Interventions Inc and SurgiVision Inc, a Johns Hopkins start-up.
+Paul Bottomley is an American, English and Australian medical physicist.
+He pioneered the development of magnetic resonance imaging (MRI) that lead to modern commercial clinical 1.5 tesla MRI scanners, along with methods for performing noninvasive localized magnetic resonance spectroscopy (MRS) and applying them to the study of energy supply in human heart disease.
+In 2022 he retired as Russell H. Morgan Professor of Radiology and Director of the Division of MR Research at Johns Hopkins University where he is currently Professor Emeritus.
+He has about 200 peer-reviewed journal articles, over 50 U.S patents in MRI, MRS, and MRI-safe implantable lead technologies.
+He was a Founder and past member of the Board of Directors of SurgiVision Inc, a 1998 Johns Hopkins University start-up company which became MRI Interventions Inc, and is currently known as ClearPoint Neuro Inc.

 Work

-Born in Melbourne, Australia, Bottomley earned a BSc in physics from Monash University in 1974.
-In 1975, he started a PhD in physics at the University of Nottingham in one of the three original groups that began MRI.
-In Raymond Andrew's group, alongside that of Peter Mansfield, they built the first MRI system producing radiographic-quality images of the human wrist (Nature), and performed the initial work on RF-field and power deposition in human MRI.
-Upon completing his PhD, he went to Johns Hopkins University in Baltimore in 1978 to adapt MRI for spatially localized MRS, using surface coils to demonstrate metabolite depletion and reversal in regional myocardial ischemia (Science).
+Born in Melbourne, Australia, Bottomley earned a BSc in physics from Monash University in Australia in 1974.
+In 1975, he started his PhD in physics at the University of Nottingham in England, in one of the three original groups that began MRI.
+In Raymond Andrew's group, alongside that of Peter Mansfield, they built the first MRI system producing radiographic-quality images of the human wrist, and he performed the initial work on RF-field and power deposition in human MRI.
+Upon completing his PhD in 1978, he went to Johns Hopkins University in Baltimore in the USA to adapt MRI methods for spatially localizing MRS signals, initially using surface coils to demonstrate localized metabolite depletion and reversal in regional myocardial ischemia in vivo.